richdynamix/capistrano-ghostinspector/README.md

 #### Features
+- Choose which task to run after
 - Set individual tests/suites to run from command line
+- Set individual tests/suites to run from configuration on each stage
 - Exclude individual stages
 - Auto rollback to previous version on failed tests (can be disabled in config per stage)
 - Auto configure start URL to reuse tests across multiple stages